mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

 On-Chain
 ========

-Each time a user starts an escrow, a new script utxo is created, locking the tokens to be paid and containing in the datum all the information needed for successfully completing the exchange.
-Also, when a start happens, we mint a control token that will be locked in this script utxo, and will be in charge of validating that it is *well-formed*.
-Thus, every time we want to cancel or resolve an escrow, by finding the corresponding *control token* on the script utxo we are sure the information on it is correct.
+The on-chain side of the implementation consists of validators and minting policies.
+In our example, the sender locks in a script-utxo the tokens to be paid to the receiver, containing in the datum all the necessary information.
+In the same transaction, a `control token` is minted too, for checking that information.
+For cancelling or resolving, it's necessary to spend the script-utxo, which must contain the control token, and the validator performs all the necessary checks.

-In the :code:`OnChain` module, we will find the Haskell implementation of the on-chain validator and the minting policy, amoung other helper functions.
-In the :code:`Validator` module we define mostly boilerplate code for compiling the validator and minting policy to Plutus.
+In the :code:`OnChain` module, we find the Haskell implementation of the validator and the minting policy, among other helper functions.
+In the :code:`Validator` module we define mostly boilerplate code for compiling to Plutus.

 OnChain
 -------